The 7 Essentials of Exceptional Retail Customer Service

 They might teach every employee to call shoppers guests.

-But these don’t really do much to create an exceptional experience.
+But these don’t really do much to create an exceptional customer experience.

 You can paint a house, but if the foundation is crumbling…

-Retailers must substantively change the way their retail store operates in order to be effective at creating an exceptional customer experience.
+Retailers must substantively change the way their retail store operates in order to be effective at creating an exceptional customer experience, especially at a time when brand loyalty and customer loyalty are fleeting.

 Whether you select my live in-person training, my virtual sales training program SalesRX, or both, you'll be able to create such encounters with your staff in a profitable, scalable and easily learned way.